-A lead is widely used as a X-rays shield.
-Major advantage of lead shield is in its compactness due to its higher density.
+A lead is widely used as an X-ray shield.
+The major advantage of a lead shield is its compactness due to its higher density.
 A lead is widely used as a gamma shield.
-On the other hand depleted uranium is much more effective due to its higher Z. Depleted uranium is used for shielding in portable gamma ray sources.
+On the other hand, depleted uranium is much more effective due to its higher Z. Depleted uranium is used for shielding in portable gamma-ray sources.

-In nuclear power plants shielding of a reactor core can be provided by materials of reactor pressure vessel, reactor internals (neutron reflector).
-Also heavy concrete is usually used to shield both neutrons and gamma radiation.
+In nuclear power plants, shielding of a reactor core can be provided by reactor pressure vessel materials and reactor internals (neutron reflector).
+Also, heavy concrete is usually used to shield neutrons and gamma radiation.

-In general, the X-rays shielding is more complex and difficult than the alpha or beta radiation shielding.
-In order to understand comprehensively the way how a X-ray loses its initial energy, how can be attenuated and how can be shielded we must have detailed knowledge of the its interaction mechanisms.
+X-ray shielding is more complex and difficult than alpha or beta radiation shielding.
+To understand comprehensively the way how an X-ray loses its initial energy, how it can be attenuated, and how it can be shielded, we must have detailed knowledge of its interaction mechanisms.